 Following a divorce, disputes often arise when a custodial parent contemplates moving out of state or at a great distance from the current location.
 The custodial parent must get permission from the noncustodial parent or the court.
 However, the noncustodial parent may try to block the move or petition the court to at least grant joint custody.
-The Arami Law Office represents custodial and noncustodial parents in child removal or relocation disputes throughout the greater Chicago area.
+Arami Law represents custodial and noncustodial parents in child removal or relocation disputes throughout the greater Chicago area.
 We understand that any legal proceedings involving children must be handled with delicacy and professionalism.
 You can rely on us for quality legal representation and emotional support.

 Many divorced parties believe a fresh start in another location is the best thing for them.
 They may want to pursue a new relationship or career opportunity.
 The court cannot prevent a custodial parent from moving to another state or a different city in Illinois, but it does have jurisdiction over the children and can stop a custodial parent from removing the children, disrupting the visitation schedule and causing hardship to the noncustodial parent.